-After carefully considering all factors, ALRTA considers that NTC Option 1, applied over three years, is the preferred charging option.
+After carefully considering all factors, ALRTA considers that a 3 per cent increase applied over each of the three years commencing 2023-24, is the preferred charging option.

-Recommendation 2: That heavy vehicle registration and Road User Charges be increased by 2.75 per cent in 2023-24, 2024-25 and 2025-26.
+Recommendation 3: That heavy vehicle registration and Road User Charges be increased by 3 per cent in 2023-24, 2024-25 and 2025-26.

-ALRTA continues to fundamentally support fair cost recovery based on an agreed economic model.
+ALRTA continues to support fair cost recovery based on an agreed economic model.
 However, the magnitude of the current gap between revenue and expenditure calculated via the PAYGO model is of grave concern.